Guess who finally bought a wig? Me! That’s who. But it’s not pink. Hah!

 Starting With A Wig Shop is a Smart Way to Go, Especially For Your First Purchase

-I went to my first wig shop last week.
+I went wig shopping for the first time last week.
 I looked up wig shops on Yelp and picked the closest, best-rated option.
 For months, I was very intimated at the idea of visiting a wig shop — I didn’t want it to feel high-pressure like makeup counters often do.
 But I’m glad I went.
 It was incredibly helpful.

 I was able to try on about a dozen options, and get a good overview of what’s out there.
 I received lots of helpful advice and learned that most wig companies offer a set of wig styles — let’s say 10 different options — and then they offer each of those styles in maybe 2 dozen colors each.

-So if you go into a wig shop, you’re really just looking for the shape of the wig.
+So if you go wig shopping, you’re really just looking for the shape of the wig.
 Once you find one you like, it can be ordered it in any color you prefer.
 In my case, they didn’t have the color I wanted in stock, so they ordered it for me.

 The other nice thing about buying a wig from a shop (at least the one I visited), is that they’re also trained to trim and customize and style wigs.